dchong234/CS260-floating-point-formats/README.md

 ./fpstudy --config ../configs/small_sanity.json
 ```

 Each config specifies experiments, precisions to sweep, and seeds.
 Results are written to `results/*.csv` (the directory is auto-created).
 The provided `configs/small_sanity.json` runs quickly (<5 s) while `configs/sweep_example.json` performs a larger sweep.
+For comprehensive evaluation, use `configs/full_sweep.json` which includes all algorithms across a wide parameter range (~655 experiments, 4-8 hours runtime).

 ## Precision Formats